 When you fight against the present moment, whether that is an external or an internal experience, that resistance creates MORE suffering, not less.

 It is kind of like trying to push a beach ball under water.
-The harder your push, the higher it flies into the air.
+The harder you push, the higher it flies into the air.

-And as contrary as it sounds, that resistance also prohibits you from moving forward and making “positive” changes.
+And as contrary, as it sounds, that resistance also prohibits you from moving forward and making “positive” changes.
 This is probably the greatest paradox of personal growth but it’s also the most potent when embraced.
 Learning to navigate your “darkness” is actually the most fruitful thing you can do.

 True acceptance can only happen in the present moment and it gives you clarity about where you actually want to go.